 The U.S. Chamber of Commerce Foundation co-sponsored a series of roundtables on innovation with startup incubator 1776.
 One panel focused on the challenge of connecting startups with healthcare providers.

 The U.S. Chamber of Commerce Foundation's Data-Driven Innovation Project explores the rapid advancements happening in the digital economy as well as the inventive use of data for good.
 The promise of bigger and better data is a future of greater opportunity and growth.
 The Foundation is conducting research activities and a series of events around the country in order to highlight this potential.

 We encourage you to read the blog posts and research reports here to gain a full understanding of the U.S. Chamber of Commerce Foundation's work on data-driven innovation.

-On Sept.
-12, the U.S. Chamber of Commerce Foundation hosted a Google Hangout on the topic of data-driven innovation.
+The U.S. Chamber of Commerce Foundation hosts a Summit on the Future of Data-Driven Innovation.